 You can report a claim 24/7/365 by calling 800-571-0475 or by submitting your claim online.
 You can reach customer service by calling 303-986-3900 directly or through the contact us page on the company website.

 Blue Ribbon Home Warranty has an “A+” rating with the BBB and has been an accredited business since 1988.
-There are over five reviews and over ten complaints filed with the BBB on Blue Ribbon Home Warranty.
+There are two reviews and nine complaints filed with the BBB on Blue Ribbon Home Warranty.

 The majority of the complaints were in the guarantee/warranty category or in the problem with a product or service category.
 A common complaint was that repairs were not covered under the warranty.
 You can visit the company’s BBB profile to see how it responds to customer complaints.